justingarfield/cppOS/README.md

 ** sudo apt-get install virtualbox grub xorriso
 * Most importantly...Patience.
 YOU are the OS, so it takes a lot of time to get things working correctly sometimes.

+## How I work on this project
+One of my goals while working on this project is to do as much as possible with free tools and my existing hardware / operating system.
+That said, my configuration might be a little strange to some, but it's what I feel like rolling with and is comfortable for me personally.
+* Windows 10 Professional as the native OS
+* Bash on Ubuntu on Windows
+* Virtual Box
+* Microsoft Visual Studio

 ## TODO
 * Figure out 64-bit native
 *